belle2/basf2/analysis/doc/MCMatching.rst

  c_MissGamma     = 16          A photon (not FSR) is missing (not reconstructed). c_MissMassiveParticle = 32    A generated massive FSP is missing (not reconstructed). c_MissKlong     = 64          A Klong is missing (not reconstructed).
- c_MisID = 128                 One of the charged final state particles is mis-identified. c_AddedWrongParticle = 256    A non-FSP Particle has wrong PDG code, meaning one of the daughters (or their daughters) belongs to another Particle. c_InternalError = 512         There was an error in MC matching.
+ c_MisID = 128                 One of the charged final state particles is mis-identified (wrong signed PDG code). c_AddedWrongParticle = 256    A non-FSP Particle has wrong PDG code, meaning one of the daughters (or their daughters) belongs to another Particle. c_InternalError = 512         There was an error in MC matching.
 Not a valid match.
 Might indicate fake/background track or cluster. c_MissPHOTOS    = 1024        A photon created by PHOTOS was not reconstructed (based on MCParticle::c_IsPHOTOSPhoton).